Last Revision Date: April 1, 2023

 (L) Analysis Tools and Tools by Third-Party Providers

-There is a possibility that your browsing patterns will be statistically analyzed when your visit this website.
+There is a possibility that your browsing patterns will be statistically analysed when your visit this website.
 Such analyses are performed primarily with what we refer to as analysis programs.
 You can find detailed information about these different analysis programs here: Use of Third-Party Tools.

 (M) Use of Social Media

-We do not use social media plug-ins on our Website.
-Social media websites can only be reached via links from our Website.
+We do not use Social Media plug-ins on our Website.
+Social Media websites can only be reached via links from our Website.
 Therefore, no Personal Data is transmitted to any Social Media website when visiting our Website.
 You can find detailed information about our use of Social Media here: Use of Social Media.

 Subject to applicable law, where you have provided explicit consent in accordance with the applicable law or where we are sending you advertising and marketing communications relating to our similar products and services, we may Process your Personal Data to contact you via email, telephone, direct mail or other communication formats to provide you with information or Services that may be of interest to you.
 If we provide Services to you, we may send information to you regarding our Services, upcoming promotions and other information that may be of interest to you, using the contact details that you have provided to us and always in compliance with applicable law.